verath/replays.animalsoftheforest.rocks/README.md

 # replays.animalsoftheforest.rocks

 A node.js web app for fetching and storing dota2 replay files for longer periods of time.
-Built for hosting on Microsoft Azure.

 ## Installing
 ```